Before you lodge a complaint

-Note: This form has five stages and you have 20 minutes to complete each stage.
+Note: This form has three stages and you have 20 minutes to complete each stage.
 Each stage automatically refreshes after 20 minutes and clears all data.

 Depending on the situation, other forms may be more appropriate to use for renting issues:

 - Notice to landlord/owner of caravan or caravan park/owner of rooming house/part 4A site owner - for issues including non-urgent repairs, your intention to vacate, any damage you have caused.

 - Notice for breach of duty to landlord of rented premises/owner of caravan or caravan park/owner of rooming house/part 4A site owner.